SpencerCDixon/imagery-frontend/README.md

 `lodash.shuffle` - just needed a shuffle function for react-flip-move and didn't want to pull in a huge dependency like lodash to just use one function.
-Luckily, they now distribute lodash in independent modules so you can get just what you need and not add a lot of bloat to your bundled.js that gets served to client.
+Luckily, they now distribute lodash in independent modules so you can get just what you need and not add a lot of bloat to your bundle.js that gets served to the client.

 `react-waypoint` - library I like to use for implementing infinite scroll.
 Allows you to dispatch some function when the scrolling gets to a specific part